interstateone/LLDBWrapper/README.md

 -	Strings will always be passed by copying into a new `NSString` by default.
 Raw C-string pointers will not be exposed unless required.

--	Enums will be redefined in C side, and will be mapped to corresponding C++ types and values.
+-	Enums should be redefined in C side, and mapped to corresponding C++ constants.

 -	No exception.
 Because (1) to be used with Swift.
 (2) I don't think exceptions are truly good one.
 	Wrapper method must return a proper error or crash reliably.